aherbert/gdsc-smlm/docs/calibration_plugins.rst

    * - Number of molecules
      - The number of molecules in the simulation.

+   * - Allow restarts
+     - If ``true`` then molecules that are outside the depth-of-field for the maximum ``gap`` distance can re-enter the depth-of-field and start a new track.
+Otherwise the molecule is lost.
+Restarts allows an increase in tracks starting close to the edge of the depth-of-field, and can result in truncation of tracks at ``Max T``.

    * - Max t
      - The maximum number of frames in the simulation.